Flowtime Technique vs Pomodoro vs 52/17: Which Wins? (2026)

 There's no rule that says you have to pick one technique forever.
 Many productive people use Pomodoro for tasks they procrastinate on and Flowtime for creative work they enjoy.

 The important thing isn't the specific intervals — it's the principle: focused work with intentional breaks beats continuous, unfocused grinding.
+For strategies on protecting that focus in a world full of distractions and AI tools, see Deep Work in the Age of AI.

 Try it with Foci